Roasted garlic recipes. What comes to your mind? The first thing that comes to my mind is the aroma. Then the subtle but rich flavor.

 Storing Tips

-Store your garlic in a basket or garlic keeper and never in the refrigerator (it will lose flavor) or in direct sunlight.
-You can even store garlic in a brown paper bag at room temperature.
+Store your uncooked garlic in a basket or garlic keeper and never in the refrigerator (it will lose flavor) or in direct sunlight.